jxjo/VJX/README.md

 The original VJX wing has been revised and a little bit tamed to achieve better high lift capabilities.
 The new wing is called VJX.race.

-Have a look at [VJX Project Overviewl](#vjx_project_overview) for more information about the different developments and their current state.
+Have a look at [VJX Project Overview](#vjx-project-overview) for more information about the different developments and their current state.

 ## Chapters